microsoft/LightGBM/python-package/README.rst

 Use LightGBM with Dask
 **********************

-Dask-package is only tested on Linux.
+Warning: Dask-package is only tested on Linux.

 To install all dependencies needed to use ``lightgbm.dask``, append ``[dask]``.